hack4impact-calpoly/the-land-conservancy/README.md

 **You may nee to run the linting scripts in the frontend and backend folders to get the IDE to show formatting errors**.
 `npm run lint`
 also recommended: enable the "format on save" setting in your vscode settings if that is your editor of choice

+### Get familiar with the database
+Our database schemas can be found within the project files under `backend/models/<schemaName>.ts`

 ## Contributing